MapsPeople/docs/collections/_ios/v3/map-styling/index.md

 ### Setting Display Rule for a Type

 To set new display rules for a type of Location, you need to know the types of Locations in your Location dataset, so you may look these up in the CMS.
 The types can also be retrieved in code with `MPSolutionsProvider().getSolution()`.
 The type objects can be read from `mySolution.types`.
 The display rule name corresponds to the Location Type we want the rule to apply for.
-So in order to style a specific type of Locations differently, just put in the type name as the Display Rule name.
+So in order to style a specific type of Location differently, just put in the type name as the Display Rule name.

 ```swift
 myMapControl.setDisplayRule(MPLocationDisplayRule(name: "info", andIcon: UIImage(named : "info"), andZoomLevelOn: 17))